Wine Intro with Lisa Shea Logo

 Sweet Red Wines for Healthy Drinking

 Many new wine drinkers have a decidedly sweet tooth, having been raised on coke, candy and chocolate as their 'normal sweetness level'.
 Red wines are known for their health benefits - and also for their tannic, non-sweet flavors.
-Many new wine drinkers therefore seek a red wine that is as sweet as possible.
+Many new wine drinkers therefore seek a sweet red wine that is as sweet as possible.

 As a bit of background, the tannic, leathery flavor of red wine comes from the red grape skins.
 All grape "insides" are white in color.
 So a red wine that only uses the skins briefly during winemaking - like a white zinfandel - is going to generally be less tannic and more sweet.
 It will also be light in color, since the color comes from the grape skins.
 A wine that sits on the skins for a long time during winemaking will end up darker in color, more tannic - and more healthy.
 That's because many of the health compounds in a wine come from its skin.